What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 Have some fun experimenting with different picks and keep a few extras in your case.
 If you don’t want to bring your instrument into a music shop or there isn’t a music shop near you.
 Here are a few sample Variety Pick Pack, 24 Pack, or more variety of pick packs.

-Now if you are a violinist or fiddle player make sure you have your bow.
+If you are a violinist or fiddle player, make sure you have your bow.
 Chuck recommends this Carbon Fiber Violin Bow 4/4.

 #2 A TUNER